RascalSoftware/RAT-Docs/source/utilities/conversionFuncs.rst

 Convert between RAT and RasCAL-1
 ================================

-Two utilities are provided to convert between RasCAL-1 and RAT projects:

-* **Convert from R1 to RAT** : You can convert any R1 project directly to a projectClass and analyse using RAT
-* **Convert from RAT to R1** : You can also do the reverse and convert a projectClass back to an R1 project if you wish.
+RAT is backwards-compatible with RasCAL-1; any RasCAL-1 project can be converted to a RAT project and analysed using RAT, and it is also possible to convert RAT projects back into RasCAL-1 projects (although you will lose any data from features of RAT which are not in RasCAL-1!)

 Convert R1 to RAT
 .................

-As an example, we can use the *'monolayer_8_contrasts* demo example shipped with RasCAL-1:
+As an example, we can use the *'monolayer_8_contrasts'* demo example shipped with RasCAL-1:

 .. image:: ../images/misc/rascal1.png
     :width: 800